 Many textbooks come with an audio recording.
 If you’re looking for a textbook (and it wasn’t assigned by a class), select a textbook that has an audio component.
 This is probably the most boring of all of the types of audio, but it can be useful.
 Having the audio available to supplement your textbook will give you all of the benefits listed above.

 Podcasts for Chinese learners are abundant on the iTunes store.
 They’re made by teachers, fellow learners and enthusiastic native speakers who want to share their love of the language with others.
 These podcasts feature approachable language, clear language lessons and scripted conversations for listening practice.
-One example of a podcast for Chinese learners is Slow Chinese, but it’s far from the only podcast for Chinese learners.

 Yet another is ChineseClass101 by Innovative Language.
 This podcast learning program has over 1,200 audio and video lessons which cover skill levels from beginner to advanced, and all the lessons are produced by teachers and native speakers.
 Plus, they come with interactive learning tools!

 Graded readers take a piece of Chinese text, native or written for learners, and break it down so anyone can try to read it.
 They explain grammar, define vocabulary and make notes about culture.
 Often, they come accompanied with audio read by a native speaker.
 CCTV’s Easy Chinese program is a great resource for a graded reader that has an audio component, as is iMandarinPod.

 Audio-based learning programs are easy to find.
 If you’re on a budget, many public libraries stock CDs with language learning material.